Len scores 28, Hawks hold on to beat Bulls 123-118

 TIP-INS

-Hawks: F John Collins missed his second game in a row because of flu-like symptoms and did not travel with the team. ...
+Hawks: Collins did not travel with the team. ...
 F Omari Spellman could miss the remainder of the season because of a high left ankle sprain.
-Spellman was helped to the locker room late in the third quarter of Friday’s quadruple-overtime loss to the Bulls at home.
+Spellman was helped to the locker room late in the third quarter of Friday’s game.
 He had an MRI on Saturday.
 The Hawks said he will be re-evaluated in a month, and coach Lloyd Pierce wasn’t sure if Spellman will return this season.
 “That one’s tough,” Pierce said.
 “He sprained it very (badly).
 It’s a legit ordeal.”
 The No. 30 overall pick in last year’s draft, Spellman is averaging 5.9 points and 4.2 rebounds. ...
 F Taurean Prince, awaiting the birth of his second child, missed the game.

 Bulls: The Bulls held out F Otto Porter Jr. for precautionary reasons after he played 54 minutes on Friday.
 He recently missed a game because of a strained lower left leg.